Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 # K-Means Algorithms
 {: .section}

-Since the space of possible solutions is generally superexponential in the cluster number and dataset size, all commonly used algorithms applied to the k-means problem are heuristic in nature.
+Since the space of possible solutions is generally exponential in the cluster number and dataset size, all commonly used algorithms applied to the k-means problem are heuristic in nature.